dbrownjave/Suji/README.md

 The google script add-on allows users to sync (transfering/updating) Google Sheet data to Google Firebase with a touch of a button.

+Google Sheet is a safe and easy way to store data.

 Published Status : Drafting Final